 - Sleep study – an overnight test performed in our comfortable sleep facility, where a sleep technologist monitors breathing, oxygen levels, brain activity, and muscle activity during sleep.
 This study allows us to look at your sleep quality and diagnose certain sleep disorders like sleep apnea, periodic limb movements of sleep, and narcolepsy, among others.

-- Home sleep study - a "mini" sleep study performed in your own home, which allows for monitoring of breathing and oxygen levels during sleep, and may be an option if the primary concern is the diagnosis of obstructive sleep apnea.
+- Home sleep study – a “mini” sleep study performed in your own home, which allows for monitoring of breathing and oxygen levels during sleep, might be an option if the primary concern is the diagnosis of obstructive sleep apnea.

-- Actigraphy - a watch-like device which monitors activity and is worn at home for 2 weeks providing information about sleep-wake patterns.
+- Actigraphy – a watch-like device that monitors activity and is worn at home for 2 weeks providing information about sleep-wake patterns.